California Landlord Tenant Rights

 Security Deposits in California

-• Maximum: Usually, the maximum security deposit is two months’ rent
+• Maximum: Usually, the maximum security deposit is one month’s rent

-• Exceptions: The limit is higher or lower if the unit is furnished, the tenant has a waterbed, or is an active service member
+• Exceptions: The limit is higher for certain small-scale landlords, or when the tenant has a waterbed

 • Inventory Requirement: Landlords are not required to document the condition of the rental unit at the start of the lease term in order to collect security deposits